jmbuscemi/remove_tl/README.md

 Turbolinks can cause JS troubles in a rails app, unless properly used.
 This is a simple gem to remove everything related to turbolinks from a rails app.
 It's a little snarky...I know.

 ## How to Use
-1. Add this to Gemfile with:
+1. Add to Gemfile with:

   ```ruby
   gem 'remove_tl'
   ```

-2. Run the Bundle command to install it
+2. Run the Bundle command to install it.
 3. After gem is installed run the generator:

   ```
   rails generate remove_tl
   ```

 4. Your app is now Turbolinks free...your FE engineers won't be confused as to why none of their JS is working properly.
+Well, from a Turbolinks perspective at least ;-)

 ## Contribute to this gem